Difference Between Entrepreneur and Intrapreneur

 Key Differences Between an Entrepreneur and Intrapreneur

-There are a few major areas where the entrepreneur and intrapreneur difference exists.
+There are a few major areas where the difference between entrepreneur and intrapreneur exists.
 Their goals and approaches vary significantly.
-Below we discuss the major differences between these two.
+Below, we discuss the major difference between Entrepreneur and Intrapreneur with examples.

 1. Concept